youzbotdevs/blog-automation/README.md

 A: Yes, you can configure multiple site connections.

 **Q: Is my data safe?**
-A: Yes, all data is stored locally on your device and transmitted securely.
+A: All data is stored locally on your device and transmitted securely.

 ## 🏢 About YouzBot